Kinoshita house, Newport

 Peter Stutchbury Architecture —

+Because you walk straight out onto Newport Beach it was essential that the house capture and reflect the spirit of the site.
 We wanted it to be fluid, to feel like part of the dunes, with a copper roof to resemble a tree canopy.

 Whilst our design may appear simple it demanded great integrity in construction.
 An example is the concrete portals that frame the lower level and carry the upstairs bedrooms.
 They are actually very complex, with zero alignment and construction tolerances to accommodate the hanging door heads and fixed glazing.
 During all critical concrete pours, John turned up to work the vibrator to ensure the concrete filled the formwork perfectly.
 On one level that is a minor thing, on another it shows a builder who shares our belief that everything you place on a site should be done perfectly so it is sustainable in the long term.